Mckenney17/Utility-Feature-Algorithms/Readme.md

 # What's here?
-These are are utility programs I implented myself via braistorming
+These are are utility programs I implented myself via brainstorming

 1. Canvas Image resizing and cropping.
 2. Create post, mention(@) and hashtag(#) colorization.